kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/6-express-layered-architecture/4_overview_of_express.md

 })
 ```

-`app` is an instance of our server and will be used for adding routers, middlewares, and error handlers.
+`app` is an instance of our server and will be used for adding routers, middleware, and error handlers.

 Expressjs provides us with **three major features:**

 - routing
-- middlewares
+- middleware
 - error handling

 In this module, we will explain all three parts.